Skip to content

 Fibre classification

 Textile fibres divide into natural and synthetic, with synthetics splitting again into regenerated cellulose and true polymer fibres.
-The classification tree is direct MCQ material.
+The classification tree is direct material.

 Natural animal fibres are protein-based (keratin in wool and hair, fibroin in silk).
 Wool shows a clear scale pattern under microscopy; silk is triangular in cross-section and has no medulla.
 Cashmere, mohair and alpaca are specialty animal fibres with distinct scale and diameter signatures.